istio/istio.io/content/en/docs/ambient/upgrade/helm-upgrade/index.md

 ---

 Follow this guide to upgrade and configure an ambient mode installation using [Helm](https://helm.sh/docs/).
-This guide assumes you have already performed an [ambient mesh installation with Helm](/docs/ambient/install/helm-installation/) with a previous minor or patch version of Istio.
+This guide assumes you have already performed an [ambient mode installation with Helm](/docs/ambient/install/helm-installation/) with a previous minor or patch version of Istio.

 {{< boilerplate ambient-alpha-warning >}}